Student Leadership Conference

-NAU students and professionals are encouraged to submit proposals for 50-minute sessions via the online form below.
-All proposals must be submitted by January 18th, 2019.
+NAU students and professionals are encouraged to submit proposals for 50-minute sessions via the online form.
+All proposals must be submitted by Friday, January 25th, 2019.
 For any questions about the application or selection process, please contact Paul Rehn.

 We’re excited to view your submissions!